Who's The Real Jeff Sessions? Two Hearings In 1986 Show A Conflicting Picture

 Still, Sessions said, the first round of hearings had left the wrong impression.

 "I am not the Jeff Sessions my detractors have tried to create," he proclaimed, his voice rising.
-"I am not a racist; I am not insensitive to blacks; I supported civil-rights activities in my state.
+"I am not a racist; I am not insensitive to blacks; I supported civil rights activities in my state.
 I have done my job with integrity, equality, and fairness for all."

 It's a rare thing for the Senate Judiciary Committee to vote down a judicial nomination.
-Indeed, back in 1986 it was only the second time in nearly a half century that the committee had vetoed a federal district court nominee.
+Indeed, back in 1986 it was only the second time in nearly a half-century that the committee had vetoed a federal district court nominee.
 Two moderate Republicans joined the committee's Democrats to kill the nomination in committee.

 But that was 30 years ago.
 Sessions' chances for confirmation now are a lot better.